University of South Carolina: Academics

+Colleges and schools

 Undergraduate admissions

 Undergraduate admissions are classified as more selective.
-When admitting freshmen, the university puts emphasis on the rigor of high school study and scores on standardized test, SAT or ACT.
-It also considers class rank, extracurricular activities, and an optional personal statement.
-For the freshman enrollment of 2022, half the class had SAT scores between 1150–1360, or ACT scores between 26–31.
+For the freshman enrollment of 2022, half the class had SAT scores between 1150 and 1360, or ACT scores between 26 and 31.

 South Carolina Honors College

 Founded in 1978, the South Carolina Honors College offers support to academically gifted undergraduate students.
 After gaining acceptance to the University of South Carolina, students must apply separately to the Honors College and demonstrate significant academic achievement.
 In 2019, entering freshmen had an average weighted GPA of 4.71 and a midrange SAT score (critical reading and math) of 1460–1530.

 Rankings

 Research

 The University of South Carolina is classified as a research institution of "very high research activity".
-The university was awarded $278.6 million in research funding in the 2019 fiscal year, a record amount for the school and an increase of 8% over the year prior.
+The university was awarded $309 million in sponsored awards during the 2024 fiscal year, a 27 percent increase in research funding from the previous year.

 During his tenure as president of the University of South Carolina, John Palms articulated a "Cathedrals of Excellence" budgeting philosophy.
 Palms advocated the money from fundraising be channeled into the school's best programs, rather than spread the funds evenly.
 The strategy would pay off in the long term when these programs became nationally prominent, making a name for the University of South Carolina and attracting grant money.
 His primary goal was for the university to be admitted to the Association of American Universities – an association of the leading 62 research universities in the United States and Canada.

 Former President Andrew Sorensen raised even larger sums for research, including a $300 million grant for colorectal cancer.
 In the spirit of Palms' budget, the board of directors moved to transform university land on Assembly Street into an "innovation district" called Innovista that will develop four areas: biomedicine, nanotechnology, environmental science and alternative fuels.